 Statutory Sick Pay (SSP): general information - employee not entitled to SSP

-Employees do ot qualify for SSP if they received Employment Support Allowance within 12 weeks of starting or returning to work for you.
+Employees do not qualify for SSP if they received Employment Support Allowance within 12 weeks of starting or returning to work for you.

 If an employee is not entitled to SSP and has been off sick for four or more consecutive days, they may be entitled to state Employment Support Allowance (ESA).

-Regulation 15 of the Statutory Sick Pay General Regulations 1982 requiresthe employer to give an employee who is not entitled to SSP a completed form SSP1, or an approved equivalent form.
-This must be issued within seven days of their decision together with any medical certificates held that cover periods for which the employee is not entitled to SSP.
+Regulation 15 of the Statutory Sick Pay General Regulations 1982 requires the employer to give an employee who is not entitled to SSP a completed form SSP1, or an approved equivalent form.

 The form SSP1, or the approved equivalent form, must be issued not more than 7 days after the later of: